 2020 Biotensegrity: what is the big deal?
 Open

-This Editorial addresses some of the most commonly asked questions and misconceptions about biotensegrity and explains why it is relevant to both the scientist and practitioner.
+This Editorial addresses some of the most commonly asked questions and misconceptions about the biotensegrity concept and explains why it is relevant to both the scientist and practitioner.

 2018 Biotensegrity: a different way of thinking.
 Open